cdmuir/website/content/publication/gorne_let_2026/index.md

 ---
 # Documentation: https://wowchemy.com/docs/managing-content/

+title: "Let the concept of trait be functional?
+Assumptions and inconsistencies in plant functional ecology"
 authors:
+  - Lucas Gorné
+  - Christopher D Muir
+  - A Fajardo
+date: 2026-01-01

 # Schedule page publish date (NOT publication's date).
+publishDate: 2025-12-10T22:23:50

 # Publication type.
 # Accepts a single type but formatted as a YAML list (for Hugo requirements).